MicrosoftDocs/entra-docs/docs/includes/governance/governance-workday-to-active-directory.md

 it's a common requirement to configure the *displayName* attribute in AD so that it also provides information about the user's department and country/region.
 For example, if John Smith works in the Marketing Department in US, you might want his *displayName* to show up as *Smith, John (Marketing-US)*.

-Here is how you can handle such requirements for constructing *CN* or *displayName* to include attributes such as company, business unit, city, or country/region.
+Here's how you can handle such requirements for constructing *CN* or *displayName* to include attributes such as company, business unit, city, or country/region.

 * Each Workday attribute is retrieved using an underlying XPATH API expression, which is configurable in  **Attribute Mapping -> Advanced Section -> Edit attribute list for Workday**.
-Here is the default XPATH API expression for Workday *PreferredFirstName*, *PreferredLastName*, *Company* and *SupervisoryOrganization* attributes.
+Here's the default XPATH API expression for Workday *PreferredFirstName*, *PreferredLastName*, *Company* and *SupervisoryOrganization* attributes.

      | Workday Attribute | API XPATH Expression |
      | ----------------- | -------------------- |